 Boomerangz Footwear has provided an update on their business!

-10 days ago, we followed up with Boomerangz Footwear to see how they've been doing since we published this article.
+Over 1 year ago, we followed up with Boomerangz Footwear to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.

 Get our 5-minute email newsletter packed with business ideas and money-making opportunities, backed by real-life case studies.